DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 Although all CC licenses allow content to be shared, some have more restrictions:

  - **Attribution-ShareAlike 4.0** - need to attribute and use the same CC license (this has a 'viral' effect since it forces changes to also have a CC license)
- - **Attribution-NoDerivatives 4.0** - need to attribute and don't allow changes
+ - **Attribution-NoDerivatives 4.0** - need to attribute and to not allow changes
- - **Attribution-NonCommercial-NoDerivatives 4.0** -  need to attribute, don't allow commercial use and don't allow changes
+ - **Attribution-NonCommercial-NoDerivatives 4.0** -  need to attribute, to not allow commercial use and to not allow changes

- I don't like the licenses above since they put restrictions on how the content can be used (which is against my views of sharing, but for companies or individuals that are new to CC, these are good first steps.
+I don't like the licenses above since they put restrictions on how the content can be used (which is against my views of sharing) but for companies or individuals that are new to CC, these are good first steps.

 For reference here is a table with the multiple license's variations:

  [![](images/wikipedia-creative-commons-licenses.png)](https://en.wikipedia.org/wiki/Creative_Commons_license)